Our leadership team has a wealth of experience and varied backgrounds and qualifications. Read more about them in their employee profiles below.

 Michael Hopkins – Executive Leader, Strategy and Engagement

-Michael Hopkins joined the National Transport Commission as Executive Leader, Strategy and Engagement in October 2019.
+Michael Hopkins joined the NTC in October 2019 and is responsible for the strategy and engagement portfolio, which includes the communications, engagement, strategy and economics functions.
 Michael has over 25 years of experience in Government in both the ACT and Victoria with a career focusing on bringing strategy to transport, planning and environmental management.

 In addition to his strategic skills, he is also an experienced communications director, having led the communications functions for a number of state government departments.
 Michael has also held senior positions in the Victorian Department of Transport, including most recently as Deputy Head, Policy and Reform, responsible for market-based reforms to transport services and transport planning for Victoria.